5.8 Did you know most precipitation comes from collision–coalescence?

 - Riming: Falling ice collects liquid water, which freezes on its surface.

 - Capture Nucleation: Large liquid drop captures small ice particle, which acts as an ice nucleus and causes the large drop to freeze.
 The particle that is collected can be either an ice nucleus (IN) or a piece of ice, which also is a good ice nucleus.
 In either case, the supercooled liquid drop freezes on contact with the IN.

 - Aggregation: Falling snowflake scavenges other snowflakes that aggregate to make a larger snowflake bundle.

 For a cloud drop at rest, gravity is the only external force.
-Once the cloud drop accelerates, then the air resistance forms another force called drag, which is a function of the velocity.
+Once the cloud drop starts to fall, then the air resistance forms another force called drag, which is a function of the velocity.

 The growth of a cloud drop into a precipitation drop by collision–coalescence is given by the equation:

 - mL is the mass of the large drop that is falling,

-- Ag is the geometric cross-sectional area for which collisions between the falling large drop and the many drops below is possible,
+- Ag is the geometric cross-sectional area for which collisions between the falling large drop and the many drops below are possible,

 - Ec is the collision–coalescence efficiency (i.e., a collection efficiency), which is the fraction of the actual cross-sectional area that is swept out compared to the cross-sectional area that is geometrically possible (smaller drops can follow air streamlines and go around the big drop) (see the figure below),